-In this course you will learn about the specific anatomy of suckling and the infant's innate reflexes that facilitate breastfeeding.
+In this course, you will learn about the specific anatomy of suckling and the infant's innate reflexes that facilitate feeding.
 The physics of sucking and milk transfer will also be studied.
-Being aware of the principles of positioning and latch will allow you to apply this knowledge to any situation and be proficient at assessing a breastfeed for effectiveness.
+Being aware of the principles of positioning and latch will allow you to apply this knowledge to any situation and be proficient at assessing a feed for effectiveness.

 - Access Time: